ECbball333/sdwan-lab-eve-ng/notes/phase-0.5-root-ca.md

 ---

-2.1 Generate RSA Key Pair
+## Step 2.1 Generate RSA Key Pair
 Generate a 2048-bit RSA key that the CA server will use to sign controller certificates: crypto key generate rsa label PKI modulus 2048

 Verify the key:
 show crypto key mypubkey rsa

-2.2 Start and Configure the CA Server
+## Step 2.2 Start and Configure the CA Server

 Create the CA server, configure its identity, and enable auto-signing: crypto pki server PKI